 Now, while we have worked with some creatives who don’t fit these admittedly broad stereotypes, they are the exceptions that have proved the rule.

-It seems to be a ‘rule’ in advertising agencies that they more ‘alternative’ the creative team, the more impressed the client will be.
-And generally the problem in these meetings isn’t necessarily the creative teams themselves, it’s how these creative teams styles rub up against the rather more business-styles of the client, who will mostly fall into one of two types
+It seems to be a ‘rule’ in agencies that the more ‘alternative’ the creative team, the more impressed the client will be.
+And generally the problem in these meetings isn’t necessarily the creative teams themselves, it’s how these creative teams styles rub up against the rather more business-styles of the client, who will mostly fall into one of two types.

 The Client Team